jtanderson2/secure-transport-lab/README.md

 - No OS configuration is applied.
 This is 'bare bones' deployment ready for management and overlay to be built.
 - Hub2 is parked for future use.
 Azure networking components are deployed, but no compute.
 - Remote site is for remote user testing.
-- NICs for FortiGates are configure in hub and psoke scripts.
+- NICs (and respective PIPs) for FortiGates are configured in hub and spoke scripts.
 NICs for other compute configured in respective VM scripts.

 ## Modular Deployment